ShivamGaurUQ/Voice-Guided-Navigation-for-visually-impaired/README.md

 Availability of nearest destination: This will enable the user to locate the nearest store (destination) for which the user wishes for.

-1.Tracing the shortest and feasible path to destination: This will enable the user to know the shortest path available to the destination where he/she wants to reach.
+1. Tracing the shortest and feasible path to destination: This will enable the user to know the shortest path available to the destination where he/she wants to reach.

-2.Navigating till the destination: The voice guided navigation system will facilitate the end user to navigate to the desired place and will notify them on upcoming turns, circles, etc. with a precise distance.
+2. Navigating till the destination: The voice guided navigation system will facilitate the end user to navigate to the desired place and will notify them on upcoming turns, circles, etc. with a precise distance.